davidclough/node/_documents/javascript-guide/javascript-guide.md

     var d2 = new Date(2000, 1, 1);

 > NOTE: It is not necessary to initialise a variable at the point at which it is declared.
-It will have the value `undefined` until it has been set.
+However, it will have the value of `undefined` until it has been set.

 #### Trailing Commas in Objects and Arrays
 Although perfectly acceptable in C#, don't put a `,` after the last item in an object or array definition.
-Some parsers may fail here as it not spec.
-Certainly, for an array, you will generally end up with an extra `undefined` item at the end.
+Some parsers, e.g. JSON parsers, may fail here as it not in the specification.
+Certainly when declaring an array you will generally end up with an extra `undefined` item at the end.

 ### <a name="style-checking-for-equality"></a>Checking for Equality
 Prefer the `identity operators` (`===` and `!==`) when testing for equality.
 They ensure that the types of the two arguments are the same as well as the values.